-Have you ever worked in the UK for 3 or more years and made National Insurance contributions and are now living in Australia?
+Have you ever lived and worked in the UK for 3 or more years and made National Insurance contributions and are now living in Australia?

 The UK State Pension